 Form B and CRE Checking

-The From B outlines scheme details and best practices, full existing site details and access points are put together in a robust document.
-Form B’s are provided to the relevant departments and install teams in advance of the installation.
+The Form B outlines scheme details and best practices.
+Full existing site details and access points are then put together in a robust document.
+Form B’s are provided to the relevant departments and install teams, in advance of the installation.
 This allows teams to familiarise themselves with both the location and existing case layout.
 Equipment O&M manuals are also included for an in-depth insight to the product specifications and guidelines.

-By including this level of detail it allows both the project management and installation team to have a clear insight and vision as to how the works will be carried out.
+By including this level of detail, it allows both the project management and installation team to have a clear insight and vision as to how the works will be carried out.
 It also eliminates any issues that may be faced during the install.
-The team can confidently approach the install using the step-by-step install procedure.
+The team can confidently then approach the install, using the step-by-step install procedure.

 The Form B also includes designers risk assessment, Guidance notices, IDC/IDR certificate and DRN comments.
-Prior to issue the Form B will be sent to the CRE and DPE for checking and signing.
+Prior to issue, Form B will be sent to the CRE and DPE for checking and signing.

 Signalling and E&P CRE & IDC